liuzheng1990/ESP8266_Arduino-uint16fs/README.md

-# A trivially thin wrapper for reading/writing integers at ease
+# A trivial wrapper for reading/writing integers (file, Serial, and more)

-**and a playground for Arduino/ESP8266 beginners**
+## and a playground for Arduino/ESP8266 beginners

 Welcome to use "uint16fs", a thin wrapper for reading/writing integers.
 The built-in read/write methods enable the users to read and write byte arrays.
 Since everything is made of bytes, these generic functions, in principle, can handle all